Ethereum's developers are shifting focus.

 One of the more notable metrics to watch for the project during this time will be sentiment – specifically, how well ethereum is able to keep pace with the expectations of its users.

-A survey conducted by CoinDesk Research earlier this year suggests this gap could become more pronounced after the excitement of initial launch this year.
+conducted by CoinDesk Research earlier this year suggests this gap could become more pronounced after the excitement of initial launch this year.

 For example, early 50% of respondents polled suggested they believed 'Casper', ethereum's proof-of-stake blockchain and one of its foundational elements, was likely to be released in 2017.

 Further, in an experimental environment, issues remain a possibility.